markdaniel1982/MD82-P4/README.md

 ### Repository deployment via Heroku

-- On the <https://dashboard.heroku.com/apps> page, click New and then select Create New App from the drop-down menu.
+- On the [Heroku Dashboard](https://dashboard.heroku.com) page, click New and then select Create New App from the drop-down menu.
 - When the next page loads insert the App name and Choose a region.
-The click Create app
+Then click 'Create app'
 - In the settings tab click on Reveal Config Vars and add the key Port and the value 8000.
 The credentials for this app were:

-1.Cloudinary URL
+1. Cloudinary URL
-2.Postgres Database URL
+2. Postgres Database URL
-3.Port (8000)
+3. Port (8000)

 - Below this click Add buildpack and choose python and nodejs in that order.

 ### Deployment of the app